 I've been covering Sobukawa since his high school days, and what I find most appealing about him is his "persistence," even more than his physical ability or physique.
 His attitude hasn't changed since joining the team.
 He places training at the center of his life, and works on building his physique even during the off-season.
 The origins of this go back to when he was in the second grade of elementary school.
 Under the guidance of his father, he and his older brother, who is one year older than him, would train for about an hour early in the morning before school.
 He would train his core indoors even on rainy days, and during middle school he practiced on his own.
 While attending Hamamatsu Commercial High School, he lived in a boarding house near the high school, and devoted himself to dietary management and training.
 He continued to train, consuming a total of 1.6 kilograms of rice a day.
 His favorite saying is "Never forget your original intention."
 When you think about his journey, this makes perfect sense.

-One of his few ways to relax is playing baseball game "Power Pro."
-"I created a Zairen with high ability values and arranged batting order with Softbank Hawks players.
-I even put myself in the fifth position," he said with a smile.
-He continues to work hard today to turn his dream into reality.
+One of his few ways to relax is playing baseball video game "Power Pro."
+"I created a Zailen with high ability stats and put together batting order with Softbank Hawks players.
+I even put myself in the fifth spot," he said with a smile.
+He continues to work hard every day to turn his ideals into reality.

-◆Zairen (Sobukawa = Zairen) Born May 29th, 2006 in Hamamatsu City.
+◆Ziren (Sobukawa = Sobukawa = Ziren) was born on May 29, 2006 in Hamamatsu, Japan.
 19 years old.
-Started playing baseball with the Asama Youth baseball Sports Club in the second grade of elementary school, and played with the Yuto Youth baseball Sports Club from the fourth grade of elementary school.
-After attending Hamamatsu Municipal Yuto Junior High School, he went on to Hamamatsu Commercial High School.
-After joining the professional team, he played first and third position.
-He was selected as the second development pick in the 2012 draft and joined Softbank Hawks.
-He is 178 cm tall and weighs 88 kg.
-He throws and bats right-handed.
-His annual salary (estimated) is 3.6 million yen.
-He is made up of his parents and an older brother.
+He started playing baseball in Asama baseball Sports Boys Club from the 2nd grade of elementary school, and in Otowa baseball Sports Boys Club from the 4th grade of elementary school.
+After graduating from Hamamatsu Municipal Ototo Junior High School, he went on to Hamamatsu Commercial School.
+After joining the pros, he played first base and third base position and was a second-round draft pick in 2012 Softbank Hawks.
+178 cm, 88 kg.
+Pitches right-handed and bats right-handed.
+Estimated annual salary: 3.6 million yen.
+Family includes parents and older brother.